yitzchak/dicy/docs/comparison-of-builders.md

 [latexmk][] focuses on a small set of common rules and offers limited configuration of those rules, usually by allowing one to override the command line used to call the applicable program.
 New rules can be added by defining custom rules triggered by file extension in various `latexmkrc` files.
-Also, [latexmk][] treats the `latex` rule as a special primary rule which is run before all other rules.
-This makes it difficult to run preprocessing rules need in literate programming such as knitr, lhs2TeX or Pweave before LaTeX is run.
+Custom rules do not have the same priority as internal rules.
+Specifically, [latexmk][] treats the `latex` rule as a special primary rule which is run before all other rules.
+This makes it difficult to run preprocessing rules such as knitr, lhs2TeX or Pweave which are needed in literate programming or reproducible research documents.

 ## DiCy